-Figure 13.12 - Add Second Angled Line

-Hit Enter to repeat the Line command, and with your mouse, select points using the Intersection Object Snap, and pick two places to make the second line as shown in Figure 13.12.
+Figure 13.12 - Add Second Angled Line Hit Enter to repeat the Line command, and with your mouse, select points using the Intersection Object Snap, and pick two places to make the second line as shown in Figure 13.12.
 Hit Enter to end the Line command.

-Removing Four Lines Using the Erase Command

-Again, do not excessively rely on the erase function since removing entities once drawn is losing efficiency.
+Removing Four Lines Using the Erase Command Again, do not excessively rely on the erase function since removing entities once drawn is losing efficiency.
 Now that two lines are present, eliminate four construction lines

-Use the Erase tool on the Modify toolbar to remove the four horizontal lines that you no longer need.
-Select the Erase tool on the Modify toolbar and select the four entities that contain endpoints of the angled lines.
+Figure 13.13 - Removing Four Lines Use the Erase tool on the Modify panel to remove the four horizontal lines that you no longer need.
+Select the Erase tool on the Modify panel and select the four entities that contain endpoints of the angled lines.
 Hit Enter and this will remove the four lines as shown in Figure 13.13.
 Now all the remaining lines will change length by using the radius 2 or zero Fillet tool to create intersections in the perimeter to match the sketch at the beginning of the chapter.
+Add a Curved Edge Using the Fillet Command To add a radius edge to a corner, you can use the Fillet command to create the feature rather than drawing a curved segment using the Arc command.
+In a previous problem, you placed the Fillet on a 3D solid edge, but on this exercise, you will change the lined matrix by placing the arc in the 2D perimeter.